aast242/png2dmc/README.md

 2. \<imagename\>_DMC_colors.txt
    - a tab-delimited list of all the colors, their names, and how many stitches there are.
 Useful if you need to compare to a spreadsheet or something of that ilk
-3. \<imagename\>_DMC_key.png
+3. \<imagename\>_DMC_key_count.png
    - a key for the pattern with markers overlaid.
+This key is sorted by stitch count.
+     The marker and floss number are on the left, while the stitch count is on the right
+4. \<imagename\>_DMC_key_floss.png
+   - a key for the pattern with markers overlaid.
+This key is sorted by floss number.
-The marker and thread number are on the left, while the stitch count is on the right
+     The marker and floss number are on the left, while the stitch count is on the right
-4. \<imagename\>_DMC_large.png
+5. \<imagename\>_DMC_large.png
    - a scaled PNG of the original image with colors that match DMC thread colors but each pixel is an 11x11 square
-5. \<imagename\>_DMC_markers.png
+6. \<imagename\>_DMC_markers.png
    - a scaled PNG of the original image with colors that match DMC thread colors.
 Each pixel is an 11x11 square and a marker identifying the color has been placed within each pixel.
 Cross-reference with the key file!

-**_The most important file is #5_**.
+**_The most important file is #6_**.
 It can be opened in an image manipulation software to keep track of your progress while you're stitching.
 I put red dots over each square after I've stitched it!
+Because the program uses the file name to seed the random number generator, runs with the same options will produce exactly the same output, with the colors represented by the same markers.

 ### Rescaling and color reduction
 png2dmc is extremely flexible in the types of images it can process, and has built-in scaling options for shrinking